cirosantilli/linux-cheat/game.md

     [ "$(echo 'abc' | rot13)" = 'nop' ] || exit 1

-#### primes

-Print primes between 1 to 100:

-    primes 1 100

-Count primes:

-    primes 1 100 | wc -l

-`factor` is not included here as it is part of coreutils.

 #### robots

 Very simple, fun, but too much luck.